silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Throttle
-**Description:** *Throttle* limits how often a function can run during a set period of time.
+**Description:** limits how often a function can run during a set period of time.
 Use cases: Scroll events, mouse movement tracking, button click prevention, animation frame updates, API calls that should execute at regular intervals.

 **Example:**
 ```javascript